hervegirod/JWordWrapper/README.md

  * Fix a possible NPE when getting the syllables from a pure numeric value, take accented characters into account
  * Fix a possible case where some spaces would not be kept in the result

+## 0.3
+ * Fix cases where spaces where incorrectly put between syllables

 # Examples
   ```
   // return one line with "the sentence"